drew-chen/boundless/docs/understandingTheCode.md

 Why use RouteWrappers?
 Why do props need to be passed dynamically depending on the route, when child components can be instead conditionally rendered with `v-if` without needing a RouteWrapper file?
-Basically, we need to use RouterWrappers because we need settings to use both props and routes.
+We need to use RouterWrappers because we need settings to use both props and routes.

-1. Firstly, we need props to reduce repeated code since all the sub-page settings share some data and callbacks from `ManageSettings.vue`.
+1. Firstly, we need props to reduce repeated code since all the sub-page settings share some data and callbacks (triggered by various events) from `ManageSettings.vue`.
 Thus, we reduce repeated code by getting what we need once in `ManageSettings.vue` then interacting with the same data and callbacks via props.

 2. Another reason we need props is that both project and challenge settings use `SettingsProjectsAndChallenges.vue`.
 The only differentiator between project and challenge settings pages are the props passed in.
-Prior to the RouteWrapper changes in pull request [#18](https://github.com/Wind-River/boundless/pull/18), project and challenge settings were already in the same file.
-Thus, we need to pass in props to `SettingsProjectsAndChallenges.vue` in order to use it properly.
+Before the RouteWrapper changes in pull request [#18](https://github.com/Wind-River/boundless/pull/18), project and challenge settings were already in the same file.
+Thus, we need to pass in props to `SettingsProjectsAndChallenges.vue` to use it properly.

 3. We need to use a route because to check if someone is navigating away from a setting, the best way to do this is a [navigation guard](https://router.vuejs.org/guide/advanced/navigation-guards.html).